MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **LeftNotReturn:**

-     - Employees who lefted and not return from on vacation are Listed for Tracking purposes.
+     - Employees who lefted and do not return from on vacation are Listed for Tracking purposes.

 - ### **Completed:**

      - All completed Request has been moved to Completed Stage, After the Vacation return process completed by the User.

 | [Home](#human-resource-management) | [Main](#leave-management) | [Back](#vacation-return) |

 <br>